-Poor white schools 'destroyed' by rankings
+Rankings 'toxic' for poor white schools

-The way secondary school league tables in England are now devised is unfairly stigmatising schools in white working class areas, head teachers say.
+The way secondary school league tables in England are now devised is unfairly stigmatising schools in white working-class areas, head teachers say.

 They say the format is "toxic" for schools with a combination of high levels of deprivation and few pupils speaking English as a second language.